+Article 35.
+Jury Duty

-1 ARTICLE 36.
-PROFESSIONAL DEVELOPMENT 2 3 Section n 1.
-The University recognizes the importance of encouraging and supporting bargaining 4 unit faculty members in professional development activities that enhance university instruction; 5 scholarship, research and creative activities; and service that further the university's academic 6 missio n.
-7 8 n 2.
-Every unit will have a policy setting forth the procedures and criteria for applying for 9 and/or distributing available professional development funds using the process sated in Article 4.
-10 C4° - 2 D. C 11 12 n 3.
+ARTICLE 36. .
+PROFESSIONAL DEVELOPMENT ------------- ---------------- -------------

+Section 1.
+The University recognizes the importance of encouraging and supporting bargaining unit faculty members in professional development activities that enhance university instruction; scholarship, research and creative activities; and service that further the university's academic mission.

+Section 2.
+Every unit will have a policy setting forth the procedures and criteria for applying for and/or distributing available professional development funds using the process sated in Article 4.

+Section 3.
 Professional Development Funds.
-University funding support for professional opment activities includes the following: 13 develo phient activities includes the following.
-14 a.
-Unit-level funding for professional development activities, which is awarded in 15 connection with unit-level policies; 16 1 , 17 b.
-Designated funds for bargaining unit faculty members in appropriate classifications, 18 categories, and ranks, such as Academic Support Accounts (ASA) or Professional 19 Development Accounts (PDA), etc.; 20 21 c.
-Other professional development funds made available for supporting professional 22 23 development (i.e. Article 28); 24 d For purposes of this Article, "professional development funds" does not include external 25 G. grants or awards which have restrictions on use, or endowment funds which have 26 restrictions on use.
-27 28 n 4.
+University funding support for professional development activities includes the following:

+a.
+Unit-level funding for professional development activities, which is awarded in connection with unit-level policies;

+b.
+Designated funds for bargaining unit faculty members in appropriate classifications, categories, and ranks, such as Academic Support Accounts (ASA) or Professional Development Accounts (PDA), etc.;

+c.
+Other professional development funds made available for supporting professional development (i.e. Article 28);

+d.
+For purposes of this Article, "professional development funds" does not include external grants or awards which have restrictions on use, or endowment funds which have restrictions on use.

+Section 4.
 Use of Professional Development Funds.
-The use of professional development funds 29 comply with all university, school or college, and department or unit policies and 30 guidel ines, in addition to applicable laws, regulations, and other funding restrictions.
-31 Castia 7.
-5. Own and in All and food and development founds along with any materials and 32 33 n 5.
+The use of professional development funds must comply with all university, school or college, and department or unit policies and guidelines, in addition to applicable laws, regulations, and other funding restrictions.

+Section 5.
 Ownership.
-All professional development funds along with any materials and ment purchased with professional development funds are the property of the University and 34 become the property of the individual faculty member.
-When a bargaining unit faculty 35 er resigns, is laid off, or is terminated, they forfeit any remaining professional development 36 to the University.
-Electronic devices purchased with professional development funds may 37 ject to periodic return to the appropriate administrative unit to maintain inventory and 38 update e software.
-39 40 n 6.
+All professional development funds along with any materials and equipment purchased with professional development funds are the property of the University and do not become the property of the individual faculty member.
+When a bargaining unit faculty member resigns, is laid off, or is terminated, they forfeit any remaining professional development funds to the University.
+Electronic devices purchased with professional development funds may be subject to periodic return to the appropriate administrative unit to maintain inventory and update software.

+Section 6.
 Additional Limitations.
-Academic Support Accounts are not available to augment 41 es, including compensation in the summer or expenses that would be considered in support 42 43 ical departmental operations.
-The use of professional development funds, including ASA by funding-contingent bargaining unit faculty members must comply with the terms and 45 44 ions of their sponsored project and all federal and state laws and regulations.
-Condi the of the of the broles, and an independent and plane in the and in Canadians.
+Academic Support Accounts are not available to augment salaries, including compensation in the summer or expenses that would be considered in support of typical departmental operations.
+The use of professional development funds, including ASA funds, by funding-contingent bargaining unit faculty members must comply with the terms and conditions of their sponsored project and all federal and state laws and regulations.

-ARTICLE 37, ETHICS AND PROFESSIONAL RESPONSIBILITY
+ADTICLE 27 TTITCC AND DDOFFCCION AL RRESPNSIBILITY ARTICLE 5/ .
+R.I HICS AND PROFESSION AL KKESPNSIKILITA